 MBA in Data Analytics

 In general, engineers tend to be introverted, while the world of business is populated with extroverts.
-However, there are roles in business which lend themselves to strong quantitative skills and objective calculation.
+However, there are roles in business that lend themselves to strong quantitative skills and objective calculation.
 Data analytics is one of them.
-Specializing in this area can make the transition to the business world much more seamless for an engineer, and put their natural talents to use.
+Specializing in this area can make the transition to the business world much more seamless for an engineer and put their natural talents to use.